openyurtio/openyurt/docs/proposals/20210722-yurtcluster-operator.md

 	// If empty, `docker.io/openyurt` will be used by default
 	// +optional
 	ImageRepository string `json:"imageRepository,omitempty"`

-	// YurtVersion is the target version of OpneYurt.
+	// YurtVersion is the target version of OpenYurt
 	// +optional
 	YurtVersion string `json:"yurtVersion,omitempty"`

 	// CloudNodes defines the node set with cloud role.
 	// +optional
 	CloudNodes NodeSet `json:"cloudNodes,omitempty"`

 	// EdgeNodes defines the node set with edge role.
 	// +optional
 	EdgeNodes NodeSet `json:"edgeNodes,omitempty"`

-	// YurtHubSpec defines the configuration for yurthub component.
+	// YurtHub defines the configuration for yurthub
 	// +optional
-	YurtHubSpec YurtHubSpec `json:"yurtHubSpec,omitempty"`
+	YurtHub YurtHubSpec `json:"yurtHub,omitempty"`

-	// YurtTunnelSpec defines the configuration for yurt tunnel component.
+	// YurtTunnel defines the configuration for yurt tunnel
 	// +optional
-	YurtTunnelSpec YurtTunnelSpec `json:"yurtTunnelSpec,omitempty"`
+	YurtTunnel YurtTunnelSpec `json:"yurtTunnel,omitempty"`
 }

 // Phase is a string representation of a YurtCluster Phase.